chrissherlock/inside-libreoffice/operating_system_layer/processes.md

 ## OSL C API

-The OSL uses a C API for managing the process lifecycle:
+The OSL uses a C API for managing the process lifecycle.

+### Process creation and execution

 Process creation occurs by calling the `osl_executeProcess()` function, which loads a program image into a new process.
 The function definition is: